NeilJustice/ZenUnitAndMetalMock/README.md

 [![Standard](https://img.shields.io/badge/c%2B%2B-17-blue.svg)](https://en.wikipedia.org/wiki/C%2B%2B17) [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-ZenUnit is a C++ single-header unit testing framework designed for assertion exactness, error message clarity, long-term test code readability, and supports testing with randomized values to maximize [mutation coverage](https://en.wikipedia.org/wiki/Mutation_testing), the next frontier software quality metric beyond code coverage.
+ZenUnit is a C++ single-header unit testing framework designed for assertion exactness, error message clarity, long-term test code readability, and supports testing with randomized values to maximize [mutation coverage](https://en.wikipedia.org/wiki/Mutation_testing), the next frontier in software quality metrics beyond code coverage.
 ZenUnit's signature feature is its convenient syntax for writing value-parameterized and type-parameterized unit tests.

 MetalMock is a C++ single-header mocking framework powered by ZenUnit assertions and features a convenient arrange-act-assert syntax for specifying function return values and expected function call arguments from and to virtual functions, non-virtual/template functions, static functions, and global/free functions.
 MetalMock is a "double strict" mocking framework so as to rigorously confirm the correcntess of safety-critical C++ software, meaning that all MetalMocked function calls must be both explicitly expected to be called and explicitly asserted to have been called.